-- All NMR data were acquired at 37 °C on Bruker 600 and 800 MHz NMR spectrometers 175 176 equipped with TCI cryoprobes designed for 5 mm NMR tubes, but only 3 mm NMR tubes were 177 used in this project.
-Protein concentrations were 0.6 mM and 0.2 mM for 15N-HSQC spectra - of samples labelled with the C2 and C12 tag, respectively.
-The protein concentrations were 0.4 178 - mM for 13C-HSQC and NOE-relayed 13C-HSQC spectra.
-15N-HSQC spectra were recorded at 179 - a 1H-NMR frequency of 800 MHz with $t{1\text{max}} = 40 \text{ ms}$, $t{2\text{max}} = 170 \text{ ms}$, using a total recording 180 - 181 time of 3 h per spectrum.
-13C-HSQC spectra were recorded with a S3E filter to select the low- - 182 field doublet component due to the ${}^{1}J{HC}$ coupling of the ${}^{13}C$ -labelled tryptophan side chains. - The pulse sequence is shown in Fig. S9 and the spectra were recorded at a 1H-NMR frequency 183 - 184 of 600 MHz using $t{1\text{max}} = 20-50$ ms, $t{2\text{max}} = 106$ ms and total recording times of 2 h per - 185 spectrum.
-13C-HSQC spectra with NOE relay were recorded without decoupling in the 13C- - dimension, relying on relaxation and 13C equilibrium magnetisation to emphasize the narrow 186 doublet component.
+All NMR data were acquired at 37 °C on Bruker 600 and 800 MHz NMR spectrometers equipped with TCI cryoprobes designed for 5 mm NMR tubes, but only 3 mm NMR tubes were used in this project.
+Protein concentrations were 0.6 and 0.2 mM for 15N-HSQC spectra of samples labelled with the C2 and C12 tags, respectively.
+The protein concentrations were 0.4 mM for 13C-HSQC and NOE-relayed 13C-HSQC spectra.
+15N-HSQC spectra were recorded at a 1H- NMR frequency of 800 MHz with $t{1\text{max}} = 40 \text{ ms}$ and $t{2\text{max}} = 170 \text{ ms}$, using a total recording time of 3 h per spectrum.
+13C-HSQC spectra were recorded with the S3E filter to select the low-field doublet component due to the 1J{HC} coupling of the 13C-labelled tryptophan side chains.
+The pulse sequence is shown in Fig. S9 in the Supplement and the spectra were recorded at a 1H-NMR frequency of 600 MHz using $t{1\text{max}} = 20-50 \text{ ms}$, $t{2\text{max}} = 106 \text{ ms}$ and total recording times of 2 h per spectrum.
+13C-HSQC spectra with NOE relay were recorded without decoupling in the 13C dimension, relying on relaxation and 13C equilibrium magnetisation to emphasise the narrow doublet component.
 The NOE mixing time was 150 ms and the total recording time 3 h per spectrum.
 The pulse sequence is shown in Fig. S10.

 To account for uncertainties in concentration measurements, samples with L-captopril were prepared with a nominal ratio of captopril to protein of 1.5:1.
-In the case of samples tagged with the C2 tag, however, this lead to gradual release of some of the tag, as captopril contains a free thiol group and the disulfide linkage of the C2 tag is sensitive to chemical reduction.
-To limit this mode of sample degradation, the NOE-relayed [13 C, 1 H]-HSQC spectra were recorded with a smaller excess of captopril.
+In the case of samples tagged with the C2 tag, however, this led to gradual release of some of the tag, as captopril contains a free thiol group and the disulfide linkage of the C2 tag is sensitive to chemical reduction.
+To limit this mode of sample degradation, the NOE-relayed [13C,1H]-HSQC spectra were recorded with a smaller excess of captopril.

-2.3 Δχ-tensor fits
+2.3 $\Delta \chi$ -tensor fits

-The experimental PCSs ($\Delta\delta^{PCS}$) were measured in ppm as the amide proton chemical shift observed in NMR spectra recorded for the IMP-1 mutants A53C, N172C and S204C tagged with Tm3+ or Tb3+ tags minus the corresponding chemical shift measured of samples made with Y3+ tags.
+The experimental PCSs ($\Delta \delta^{PCS}$) were measured in parts per million (ppm) as the amide proton chemical shift observed in NMR spectra recorded for the IMP-1 mutants A53C, N172C and S204C tagged with Tm3+ or Tb3+ tags minus the corresponding chemical shift measured for samples made with Y3+ tags.
 The resonance assignments of the wild-type Zn2 enzyme (BMRB entry 25063) were used to assign the 15N-HSQC cross-peaks in the diamagnetic state.
-The program Paramagpy (Orton et al., 2020) was used to fit magnetic susceptibility anisotropy ($\Delta\chi$) tensors to crystal structures of IMP-1 solved in the absence and presence of the inhibitor captopril.
+The program Paramagpy (Orton et al., 2020) was used to fit magnetic susceptibility anisotropy ($\Delta \chi$) tensors to crystal structures of IMP-1 solved in the absence and presence of the inhibitor captopril.